Public Computers and WiFi

 The 12 branches of Placer County Library offer a variety of library materials for library customers of all ages.

-Includes downloadable eBooks and audiobooks plus more online resources available on the Research and Homework Help page
+Includes downloadable eBooks, audiobooks, magazines, and music , plus more online resources available on the Research and Homework Help page

 Includes current and classic works of Fiction and Nonfiction.
 The library collects: children's picture and board books, 'how to' books, oversized books; graphic novels, local history resources, and magazines, newspapers and other periodicals.